sal55/langs/MDescr.md

         s
     end
 ````
-Use `doswitchu` for a switch implemented with 'computed goto`, which can be faster for some applications.
+Use `doswitchu` for a switch implemented with `computed goto`, which can be faster for some applications.
 However, out of range
 when-values are not trapped; `else` detects only values within gaps of the overall range.

 It is necessary to use `goto return exit` or `stop` to break out of the loop.